nerves-project/erlinit/README.md

 The following lists the options:

     -c <tty[n]> Force the controlling terminal (ttyAMA0, tty1, etc.)
+    -d <program and arguments> Run the specified program to get a unique id for the board.
+This is useful with -n
     -e <VAR=value;VAR2=Value2...> Set additional environment variables
     -h Hang the system if Erlang exits.
 The default is to reboot.
     -m <dev:path:type:flags:options> Mount the specified path
-    -r <path1[:path2...]> A colon-separated lists of paths to search for Erlang releases.
+    -n <pattern> Specify a hostname for the system.
+The pattern is a printf(3) pattern.
+It is passed a unique ID for the board.
+E.g., "nerves-%.4s" -r <path1[:path2...]> A colon-separated lists of paths to search for Erlang releases.
 The default is /srv/erlang.
     -s <program and arguments> Run another program that starts Erlang up